Better-HPC/keystone-docs/README.md

 ### Working in CI

 New documentation is automatically built and published every time the `main` branch is updated.
+CI permissions are granted via the `Keystone-GitOps` GitHub application which must be installed on all upstream repositories.
+See the organization level settings to install and configure the GitHub application on new repositories.

 A composite GitHub action is provided to streamline GitOps activities against this repository.

-The following example job updates the `keyston-api` submodule to tag `tags/v0.3.8` and publishes new documentation.
+The following example job updates the `keystone-api` submodule to tag `tags/v0.3.8` and publishes new documentation.
-Authentication/permissions are handled via a GitHub application identified by the application ID (`keystone-gitops-id`) and primary key (`keystone-gitops-pk`).
+Authentication/permissions are handled by the GitHub application identified by its application ID (`keystone-gitops-id`) and primary key (`keystone-gitops-pk`).

 ```yml
 jobs: